-Germany’s cities are famous for their good transportation options, and Frankfurt is no exception.
-While cars are popular, public transportation provides easy access to wherever you need to go.
+Germany’s cities are famous for their good transport options, and Frankfurt is no exception.
+While cars are popular, public transport provides easy access to wherever you need to go

-Frankfurt offers a mix of trams, metro services and overground trains that serve every district, so having a car isn't necessary at all (unless you plan to explore more of Germany).
+Frankfurt offers a mix of trams, Underground services, and overground trains that serve every district, so having a car isn't necessary at all (unless you plan to explore more of Germany).
 VGF runs most services, including night liner buses that are handy for revellers.
 RMV runs the S-Bahn and U-Bahn services.

 Sightseeing in Frankfurt

 There is no shortage of sights and experiences in Frankfurt.
 Here are some of the things to see and do while you are here.